 Maddie – The athletic half of the Twins.
 She worries Liv‘s larger than life personality will send large ripples through the small hometown.

-Parker – The diabolical younger brother.
+Parker from Liv and Maddie – The diabolical younger brother.
 His biggest joy in life is mocking his older brother Joey.

 Pete – Maddie’s basketball coach.
 He supports Liv’s dreams, but doesn’t always understand the things she’s talking about.

 Karen – The school psychologist and working mom of four.
 The ideal mom to manage the competing personalities of the twins.